Aman Nath

-In June 2016, Nath and five others, all members of the LGBT community themselves, filed a writ petition in the Supreme Court of India challenging Section 377 of the Indian Penal Code.
+In June 2016, Nath and five others, filed a writ petition in the Supreme Court of India challenging Section 377 of the Indian Penal Code.
 This resulted in the 2018 landmark judgment in Navtej Singh Johar and others v.
 Union of India in which the Supreme Court unanimously declared the law unconstitutional "in so far as it criminalises consensual sexual conduct between adults of the same sex".

 Early life and education

-Born and brought up in New Delhi, Aman Nath's family migrated from Lahore, Pakistan during the partition of India to settle in Delhi.
-He completed his education with a post-graduate degree in medieval Indian history from Delhi University.
-He also has an adopted daughter named Aadya Nath.
+Born and brought up in New Delhi, Aman Nath's family migrated from Lahore to Delhi, following the partition of India in 1947.
+He completed his education with a post-graduate degree in medieval Indian history from St. Stephen's College,Delhi University.